Supplier Code of Conduct

 - Pay applicable legal wages under humane conditions.
 Suppliers must also provide benefits to employees at the levels expected in Supplier’s industry;

 - Provide a safe and healthy work environment.
 Suppliers must fully comply with all safety and health laws, regulations, and practices including those applicable to the areas of occupational safety, emergency preparedness, occupational injury and illness, industrial hygiene, physically demanding work, machine safeguarding, sanitation, food, and housing.
 Adequate steps must be taken to minimize the causes of hazards inherent in the working environment; and

 - Prohibit the use, possession, distribution, or sale of illegal drugs while on Sitecore-owned or -leased property.

-ENVIRONMENTAL REGULATIONS AND PROTECTION
+ENVIRONMENTAL AND SUSTAINABILITY REGULATIONS AND PROTECTION

 - Comply with all applicable environmental laws.
-This includes regulations and customer requirements regarding hazardous materials, air emissions, waste, and wastewater discharges, including the manufacture, transportation, storage, disposal, and release to the environment of such materials.
+This includes regulations and requirements regarding hazardous materials, air emissions, waste, and wastewater discharges, including the manufacture, transportation, storage, disposal, and release to the environment of such materials.

 - Endeavor to reduce or eliminate waste.
-This includes taking steps to implement appropriate conservation measures in their facilities, including water and energy conservation, through their maintenance and production processes, and by recycling, re-using, or substituting materials.
+This includes taking steps to implement appropriate conservation measures in facilities, including water and energy conservation, through maintenance and production processes, and by recycling, re-using, or substituting materials.

 - Obtain, maintain, and keep current all required environmental permits and registrations.
 Suppliers must follow the operational and reporting requirements of such permits.